cylorun/ResetTracker/README.md

 #### Developers

 Original reset tracker was made by TheTalkingMime, and further developed by Specnr.
-Then I made it better :D
+Then I made it better :D. Also huge thanks to chatGPT for helping me code this!

 #### Testers